1996–97 NBA season

 The 1996–97 NBA season was the 51st season of the National Basketball Association (NBA).
 The league used this season to celebrate its 50th anniversary, which included the unveiling of the league's list of its 50 greatest players.
 This particular season featured what has since been acknowledged as one of the most talented rookie-classes, featuring the debuts of Allen Iverson, Ray Allen, Kobe Bryant, Steve Nash, Jermaine O'Neal, Ben Wallace and Stephon Marbury.
 The season ended with the Chicago Bulls defeating the Utah Jazz 4 games to 2 in the NBA Finals to win the franchise's 5th championship.

 1996 NBA lockout

 The 1996 NBA lockout was the second lockout of four in the history of the NBA.
-It began and ended on July 10, 1996.
+It took place on July 10, 1996.
 The lockout was imposed after the league and the players union could not reach an agreement involving $50 million in profit sharing from television revenue.
 The league requested 50 percent of the profits be applied toward player salaries while the union pushed for a larger share.
 After a few hours of talks, the league agreed to allocate an additional $14 million per season in television revenue toward the salary cap during the last four years of the six-year collective bargaining agreement.
 The agreement ending the lockout was announced a few hours after the lockout began.